e271828e/Flight.jl/docs/notes/design/sample_time_proposal.md

 Stratum A already does "rates validation and compilation of relative multipliers into absolute divisors — everything except binding `Δt_base`" ([§12.1](framework_spec.md#121-three-strata)).
 The proposal keeps that shape and enriches the fold.
-During the tree walk, each scope's `rates` NamedTuple is read, normalized through `ratespec`, and validated per entry — `K ≥ 1`, `0 ≤ Φ < K`, `T > 0`, `0 ≤ τ < T`, keys matching the discrete/scope children — all collected with path attribution, per [§12.1](framework_spec.md#121-three-strata)'s usual register.
+During the tree walk, each scope's `sample_times` NamedTuple is read, normalized through `ratespec`, and validated per entry — `K ≥ 1`, `0 ≤ Φ < K`, `T > 0`, `0 ≤ τ < T`, keys matching the discrete/scope children — all collected with path attribution, per [§12.1](framework_spec.md#121-three-strata)'s usual register.